RxSwiftCommunity/RxGRDB/README.md

 When you compose ValueObservation observables together with the [combineLatest](http://reactivex.io/documentation/operators/combinelatest.html) operator, you lose all guarantees of [data consistency](https://en.wikipedia.org/wiki/Consistency_(database_systems)).

-Instead, compose requests or value observations together before building one **single** value observable.
+Instead, compose requests together into **one single** ValueObservation, as below:

-For example, fetch all requested values in a single observation:

 ```swift
 // DATA CONSISTENCY GUARANTEED